Fill in your details to help us understand your mortgage situation and select the right options for you.

 Be able to afford the costs associated with buying a home

 To apply for the scheme you'll need to register with your regional shared ownership contact.
 Follow the links below for further information:

 If you apply and find out you’re eligible, the next step is to find a property that you want to buy.
 Suitable properties will usually be advertised on the agents’ websites, by housing associations, local councils or home builders.
 They can also sometimes be found on property listing websites.

-Once you’ve chosen a home, it’s time to look for a suitable lender and decide what percentage of the home you would like to buy.
-A broker will be able to help you calculate how much a lender is likely to offer you and what size of share you can afford to purchase at the outset.
+Once you’ve chosen a home, it’s time to decide what percentage of the home you would like to buy.
+A broker can help you calculate how much a lender is likely to offer you and what size of share you can afford to purchase at the outset.
 Don't forget, you can buy more shares of your home later.

 Shared ownership mortgaes work the same way as a standard residential mortgage.
 But as you're only buying part of the property, the deposit requirement and repayments are much less than if you were buying the whole thing.
 For example:

 A 25% stake in a £200,000 property would cost you £50,000 in total.
 5% deposit would therefore be £5,000 and you would borrow the remaining £45,000 from the mortgage lender.

 The remaining share (75% if using the above example) is owned by the housing association and you rent it from them.